skeeto/astroterm/README.md

 ### Building from Source

-> Ncurses detection is spotty on some systems, and you may need to install
+> `ncurses` and `argtable` detection is spotty on some systems, and you may need to install
 > [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/) in order
-> for Meson to find it.
-You may install it via [Homebrew](https://formulae.brew.sh/formula/ncurses) on macOS.
+> for Meson to find them.

 #### Requirements